singler package¶

 SummarizedExperimentcontaining the aggregated values in its first assay.
 The label for each aggregated profile is stored in the column data.

-Annotate a single-cell expression dataset based on the correlation of each cell to profiles in multiple labelled references, where the annotation from each reference is then integrated across references.
+Annotate a single-cell expression dataset based on the correlation of each cell to profiles in multiple labelled references.
+The results from each reference are then combined across references.

 - Parameters: